 We’re not going to piecemeal any of it – we’re going to do the cost accounting right.
 Everything’s gonna have an audit trail, and we’re going to do inventory accounts and cash accounts.
 We’re going to reconcile the different POS and the systems daily, and weekly.
 And by the way, we’re incredibly expensive to hire, because no one’s doing that.
 So we’re doing the best and so you can take your pick.

 Can you maybe share with us some examples of your clients this horror stories you’ve seen surrounding internal controls and spending for cannabis companies?

 Within a lot of these cannabis companies early on, capital was readily available. so many people wanted in.
 Everyone from private equity groups or basically down to angel investors are throwing them a couple million to start a pharma.
-We have one of clients that fits this description – he gave a couple a few million dollars to build a farm who weren’t doing accounting at all, and so they finally came to us and said ‘hey I think we need to be doing accounting’.
+We have one client that fits this description.
+He gave a few million dollars to build a farm who weren’t doing accounting at all.
+And so they finally came to us and said “hey, I think we need to be doing accounting.”